Phase-Field Methods for Spectral Shape and Topology Optimization: Sharp Interface Asymptotics for the Dirichlet Case

 \section{Sharp Interface Asymptotics for the Dirichlet Case}

-In this section, we want to discuss the sharp interface asymptotics for the Dirichlet eigenvalue optimization problem \eqref{PD}, i.e., its behaviour when $\varepsilon\to 0$.
-For the sake of a rigorous discussion we need to make certain assumptions on the coefficient functions that were introduced in Section~\ref{Sub:coeff}
+In this section, we want to discuss the sharp interface asymptotics for the Dirichlet eigenvalue optimization problem \eqref{PD}, i.e., its behavior when $\varepsilon\to 0$.
+For the sake of a rigorous discussion we need to make additional assumptions that are supposed to hold throughout the remainder of this section.